 Most people plan and shop around for big life events – taking on a mortgage, planning a wedding or civil partnership, even buying a pram.
-Yet 97% of people don’t shop around for a funeral even though it could set them back thousands of pounds.
+Yet many people don’t shop around for a funeral even though it could set them back thousands of pounds.

 At a distressing time, funeral costs can add further worry to individuals and families.
 Funerals have been called ‘the ultimate distress purchase’.
 They are often planned in haste, under stress and few want to bicker over costs.
 Odd, because according to Sun Life and their 10th annual Cost of Dying report, a basic funeral has risen for the 13th year in a row and now stands at £3,897 and the overall cost of dying is £8,802.

 It doesn’t have to be this way.
 A cheap funeral can be a richer funeral.
 Simple funeral arrangements may be sweeter.
 Lighting a candle may be more meaningful than a firework display.